Tired of Generic Coping Skills Lists?Generate One Mapped to Their Actual Triggers

 We believe in being direct about fit.
 This tool works best for certain use cases:

-• xAnyone uncomfortable with AI-assisted tools.
+- xAnyone uncomfortable with AI-assisted tools.
 If you're skeptical of AI in clinical work, we respect that.
-Try the 10 free worksheets to see if it fits your practice.
+Start free first and see if it fits your practice.

 The Problem with Generic Coping Skills Lists